conver334/MaterialInstallation/README.md

 \[[paper](https://doi.org/10.1016/j.buildenv.2021.108657)\]

 ## introduction
-The article proposes a model that comprehensively considers ecological and economic benefits This plug-in is the implementation of the model in the article, as well as the data analysis part of article.
+The article proposes a model that comprehensively considers ecological and economic benefits.

+This plug-in is the implementation of the model in the article, as well as the data analysis part of article.

 In order to interact with the building model, it is implemented as a plug-in in the grasshopper platform in Rhino, which is a commonly used CAD.